 At all times after the award, the owner is responsible for promptly informing the Division of any changes or alterations which deviate from the final plans and specification approved by the Division.
 Failure to do so may result in a reduction in a tax credit allocation or in an IRS recapture event based on what was committed to, and for which tax credits were issued.
 In particular, owners must not take action or any material change in the site layout, floor plan, elevations or amenities without written authorization from the Division.
 This includes changes required by local governments to receive building permits.

-O. Threshold #15 – Evidence of Local Jurisdiction Support.
+13.15 Local Jurisdiction Notification

 Applicants/Co-Applicants must provide the Division evidence of delivery of and a copy of the letter notifying the chief executive officer (or the equivalent) of the local jurisdiction within which the building is located of such project.
 The delivery date of the letter must be postmarked no later than 30 days before the application submittal deadline date to provide such individual(s) a reasonable opportunity to comment on the project.
 Such letter may be sent to the executive officer or governing body (for example, the Mayor, City Manager, County Manager, City Council, County Commission or the equivalent) of the local jurisdiction.
 The letter must indicate if the jurisdiction has any comments it is asked to send them to the Applicant and the Division.